lkwg82/blog/hugo/quickstart/content/posts/2016-09-21-maven-release-on-github-with-travisci.md

 ---
-layout: post
-title: maven central release with github in 30 seconds
+title: "maven central release with github in 30 seconds"
-subtitle: Uploading Snapshots and Releases to Maven Central with TravisCI
+subtitle: "Uploading Snapshots and Releases to Maven Central with TravisCI"
 date: 2016-09-21T14:23:07+01:00
-comments: true
-categories: maven github travisci
+draft: false
+tags: ["maven", "github", "travisci"]
+categories: ["maven", "github", "travisci"]
 ---

 As a passionate developer I always strive to optimise my build chain for speed and simplicity.
 In this example I'd like to publish a library on [maven central](http://search.maven.org/) without any onsite build tooling except my IDE.
 So lets see how to get rid of gpg key management and implement a trivial *push-button release process* with [Github](https://github.com/lkwg82) and [TravisCI](https://travis-ci.org).